nicofdga/DZ-FaceDetailer/README.md

 - Replace faces using LoRa or embeddings etc.

 ## Installation
-Drag the node with folder in custom_nodes folder and everything will setup automatically
+clone the repo in custom_nodes folder

-## License
-Specify the license under which your project is distributed.
-For example:

-This project is licensed under the MIT License.